Sayama0310/toy_shell/README.md

 ToySh has a command history feature that allows you to access the commands you have executed.

 When ToySh starts, a file named `.toysh/history` is created under your home directory.
-If you no longer need it, please delete it.
+**If you no longer need it, please delete it.** 🔥

 ### Built-in Commands